lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 = 8.1.0 =
 New Tools Badge!
 Introducing a brand new way to launch the Shareaholic Console without ever leaving your website!
 Contains quick-links to your site analytics, help center, and much more to help you manage your site with greater ease.
 If you'd rather hide this badge or change its location, you can do so from your settings.
 It is 100% configurable.

-= 8.0.1 =
-Version 8 is here bringing with it a brand new revamped and streamlined UI!